September 14-15: Conference

 Clinical trial information transparency is taking on new dimensions.
 Clinical trial sponsors and academia are facing a host of new registration requirements in the US and the EU.
 With evolving requirements comes a host of new challenges, creating additional opportunities for knowledge-sharing and necessitating more interaction with peers.
 This conference will provide critical and timely information relating to clinical trial disclosure and data transparency from those on the front lines.
 It will highlight major recent regulatory changes and other related hot topics to clinical trial disclosure information transparency, including implementation of the US Final Rule, EMA Policy 0070, EMA policy 0043, data sharing, and lay language summaries.
 Engage with speakers who will provide expert insight into how study sponsors from industry, academia, and government are addressing these changes and putting them into practice.

-- Engage with the DIA CTD community
+- NEW - Engage with the DIA CTD community at the open meeting

-- Hear firsthand from colleagues from clinicaltrials.gov and the EMA on regulatory changes
+- Hear firsthand from colleagues from ClinicalTrials.gov and the EMA on regulatory changes

 - Patient-level data sharing of best practices, challenges, and data protection

 - Exclusive short courses to enhance your learning experience

 - Exhibits to learn about the latest solutions and services